 In the event that an RTO’s claim for an exemption is not granted or an exemption is revoked, the RTO may lodge an application for internal review of the decision with the relevant VET Regulator’s most senior officeholder.

-If an RTO that had an approved ‘national security’ or ‘vital community services’ exemption prior to 1 January 2018, that exemption will continue to apply until 30 June 2018.
-From 1 July 2018, only exemptions under Part B will operate.

 6. Deregistration of RTOs and reporting

 If the registration of an RTO ceases for whatever reason, the RTO must submit accurate, complete and up to date data compliant with AVETMISS for the National VET Provider Collection, for the time up to the date its registration as an RTO ceases, and notify the VET Regulator that this has occurred.